 The Bridge is a series of workshops that help senior pupils develop their writing, as well as prepare for the challenges of more academic or formal writing at university, college or work.
 Conceived by Consultant Fellow Katie Grant, and developed and funded by the RLF, the workshops are run by experienced professional writers who have worked with students in universities as RLF Writing Fellows.
-Over 150 schools across the UK have already benefited and RLF Bridge Fellows have also worked in partnership with the British Library and LEAPS.
+Over 200 schools across the UK have already benefited and RLF Bridge Fellows have also worked in partnership with the British Library, National Library of Scotland and LEAPS.

 They consist of 4 x 50 minute sessions and there is no cost to schools: the workshops are fully funded by the RLF as part of its educational remit.
-Where in-person workshops are not feasible, we can offer an online version of the Bridge, consisting of 2 x 50 minute sessions.

 Karin Altenberg (England and Wales)

 - to share techniques which all pupils can use to develop their practical writing skills.

 - to introduce and review terms used in academic writing.

 - to give pupils a forum to share, without any pressure, concerns they may have about writing.